Expertium/expertium.github.io/RedditBot.md

 The overall vocabulary size of my Transformer is currently 1984 tokens.
 For ~~magical~~ programming reasons, I made it a multiple of 8 (as well as a few of other things, like text length and some hyperparameters).
 Minus 0 because it's for padding, minus 1983 because it's for obscure crap and typos.

-## Part Six: But What If I Need More Data?
+## Part Six: Can I Get More Data?

 NLP models require a lot of data, but at the time I only had around 650 posts scraped.

-But what if I need more data?
+Can I get more data?

 Well, I can make the scraper look for older posts and downvoted posts at the cost of making it slower.
 That increased the number to around 850-950 (as I said, I wasn't keeping track of everything precisely).

-But what if I need more data?
+Can I get more data?

 I can make the search even more exhaustive and slower to scrape more posts.
 After some tweaking, I managed to get around 1200 posts.

-But what if I need more data?
+Can I get more data?

 I guess it's time to scrape comments now.
 However, most comments aren't useful since there are too many comments where the person is explaining FSRS rather than asking a question about FSRS.
 I need questions, not answers.
 So I only labeled 81 comments out of several thousands.

-*But what if I need more data?*
+*Can I get more data?*

 I can't get any more data...or can I?
 It's time to learn about another important concept: **data augmentation**.
-By taking the original data and slightly tweaking it, we can create more training examples and make the neural net robust to small differences that wouldn't throw a human off.
+By taking the original data and tweaking it, we can create more training examples and make the neural net robust to relatively small differences that wouldn't throw a human off.
 Here are some examples of what is used in computer vision tasks:

 ![Data Augmentation kitten](https://github.com/user-attachments/assets/91a05e74-918c-4255-9796-be22b9fb8aff)